pablomi7-droid/Seeq-Soft-Sensor-AddOn/README.md

   - F1 Score if the variable is binary
   - Balanced Accuracy if the variable is multiclass
 - Regression:
-  - Complement of MAE if the values are close to 0
+  - Inverse of MAE if the values are close to 0
   - Complement of MAPE otherwise